New Zealand at the Olympics: New Zealand at the Winter Games

 New Zealand has had a much smaller participation in the Winter Olympics, owing to its oceanic climate and Southern Hemisphere location requiring athletes to peak in the middle of the New Zealand summer.
-The nation did not assemble their first Winter Olympic team until 1952.
+The nation did not assemble its first Winter Olympic team until 1952.
 In 1988 the team included bobsleighers; the first entry in a winter sport other than alpine skiing.

 In 1992, Annelise Coberger of New Zealand became the first person from the Southern Hemisphere to win a medal at the Winter Olympics when she won silver in the slalom at Albertville in France.

 In 2018, Zoi Sadowski-Synnott won New Zealand's second Winter Olympic medal in the inaugural big air snowboarding competition in Pyeongchang, South Korea, winning bronze.
-Later in the same day, 16 year old Nico Porteous won New Zealand's third Winter Olympic medal in the men's ski halfpipe, also taking bronze.
+Later on the same day, 16-year-old Nico Porteous won New Zealand's third Winter Olympic medal in the men's ski halfpipe, also taking bronze.

-Four years later in 2022, Zoi Sadowski-Synnott also won New Zealand's first ever Winter Olympics gold medal, in the women's slopestyle.
-Nico Porteous later won New Zealand’s second ever Winter Olympics gold medal, again in the men’s ski half pipe.
+Four years later in 2022, Zoi Sadowski-Synnott also won New Zealand's first-ever Winter Olympics gold medal, in the women's slopestyle.
+Nico Porteous later won New Zealand’s second-ever Winter Olympics gold medal, again in the men’s ski half pipe.

+Athlete selection and sport funding

+Athletes are chosen by the national sporting bodies and nominated to the NZOC for selection.
+The selection process was overhauled after the disappointing performance at the 2000 Summer Olympics in Sydney, Australia, where the 151 New Zealand athletes returned with just four medals (one gold and three bronze).
+The NZOC devised rules by which an athlete would only be selected if they had a chance to reach the final 16 in an Olympic competition.
+It also resulted in an overhaul of the way high-performance sport is funded, with Sport and Recreation New Zealand (SPARC) set up to change from a block funding model to targeted investments.
+This also forced some sporting bodies to amalgamate as SPARC would only deal with one funding body per sport.